JohnMurray/johnmurray_io_old/blogs/2014/04/15/Starting-a-Scala-Project.md

 Thanks to a comment by [predef][7] on reddit, I have removed the sbt-launcher jar from my project along with my custom sbt script in favor of using the [sbt-extra][8] script and creating a `project/build.properties` file.
+You now must simply use the sbt script `./sbt` and the correct version of SBT will be downloaded for you.

 The second suggestion was to remove the `sbt-idea` plugin from the project and move it into my global plugins (that's a thing?!) which is a fantastic idea.
 So I have now created the file `~/.sbt/0.13/plugins/intellij.sbt` that contains the `addPlugin...` that we used earlier in the `plugins.sbt` file for the `sbt-idea` plugin.
+Now the project can be more agnostic to what editor is used.
+Do note that if you still want to use the IntelliJ SBT plugin that you'll need to add that to your global plugins as the script/template will not handle that for you.